-The checklist is used by an employer to gather the information they need to set an employee up on payroll correctly.
-It helps employers choose the correct tax code to operate against an employee’s income, which avoids any under- or overpayments.
+The New Starter Checklist is used to gather information about a new employee, ready to set them up on your payroll system.
+It helps employers operate the correct tax code against an employee’s income, which avoids any under or overpayments.

 The checklist is just between an employer and employee, and is not sent on to HMRC.
 Employers who need to pay a worker through PAYE will include them on their Full Payment Submission (FPS) the first time the employee is paid.